duckdb/duckdb-web/docs/sql/expressions/cast.md

 ## Allowed Casting Operations

-Values of a given particular data type can typically not be casted to any arbitrary target data type.
+Values of a particular data type can typically not be casted to any arbitrary target data type.
 The supported cast operations are described in the [typecasting page](../data_types/typecasting) as part of the data types documentation.